chooklii/storagable/README.md

 If you dont want to backup your data at an FTP-Server disable FTP_Backup and ignore the other FTP_ Parameters.
 If not fill in your auth-data.

+The FTP_BASE_PATH is the starting point of the ftp-server for our backup.
+This allows you to set an sub-directory of your ftp-server only for backups of this application

 `server/config.js`

 ```